SamuelBrinker/Repertoire_v6/README.md

 -d distance of the region up/downstream  of the mimp that is recorded that is recorded.
 This is the region that will be searched for effectors / genes

+-f do not allow program to rewrite over old data